entando/entando-docs/vuepress/docs/v7.0/docs/consume/database-cr.md

 # EntandoDatabaseService Custom Resource Definition

-The EntandoDatabaseService CRD instructs Entando to an external, internal, or auto-provisioned database service.
-Currently, PostgresSQL, MySQL, and Oracle are accepted.
+The EntandoDatabaseService CRD directs Entando to an external, internal, or auto-provisioned database service.
+Currently, PostgreSQL, MySQL, and Oracle are accepted.

 ### Example EntandoDatabaseService CR